 In the past, treatment plans for alcohol or drug abuse were limited to a referral for a month-long inpatient treatment program.
 Over the years, Aetna’s coverage has expanded to a wide range of affordable care treatment options.
 These include:

 - Detox– Abuse of certain substances and/or alcohol can lead to physical dependence and withdrawal symptoms when the substance is no longer in a person’s system.
 Less severe cases can undergo detox in an outpatient medical care program.
 For more serious cases, however, an individual may need to be admitted into an inpatient detox program.
 Depending on the type of withdrawal, the detox process can be dangerous for users.

-- Inpatient Rehabilitation– Longer-term chemical dependence programs offered in a drug and treatment facility.
-Patients receive 24/7 supervision that manages both their medical and psychological conditions.
-Post detox treatment focuses on helping patients understand their substance abuse issues and the underlying causes.
+- Inpatient rehabilitation– Longer-term chemical dependence programs offered in a drug and treatment program.
+Clients receive 24/7 supervision that manages both their medical and psychological conditions.
+Post-detox treatment focuses on helping clients understand their substance abuse issues and the underlying causes.
 It then provides them with tools to maintain their sobriety and elevate their behavioral health.

-- Partial Hospital Treatment– Programs that give patients 4-8 hours of treatment a day, allowing them to sleep at home.
-A patient will also participate in group therapy when partaking in a partial hospital treatment.
-Such treatment allows the patient to focus on their recovery, but still acclimate to the real world by facing some potential stressors or triggers that they would not encounter during inpatient rehab.
+- Partial hospital treatment– Programs that give clients four to eight hours of treatment a day, allowing them to sleep at home.
+A client will also participate in group therapy when partaking in partial hospital treatment.
+Such treatment allows the client to focus on their recovery but still acclimate to the real world by facing some potential stressors or triggers that they would not encounter during inpatient rehab.

-- Intensive Outpatient Treatment– Programs that meet for hours at a time, 3 to 5 times a week.
-Patients get to maintain their work and home life but still receive intensive group and one-on-one support.
+- Intensive outpatient treatment– Programs that meet for hours at a time, three to five times a week.
+Clients get to maintain their work and home life but still receive intensive group and one-on-one support.

 How Aetna Rehab Coverage Works